US economic growth for last quarter is revised up to a solid 3% annual rate

 The second-quarter growth marked a sharp acceleration from a sluggish 1.4% growth rate in the first three months of 2024.

-Consumer spending, which accounts for about 70% of U.S. economic activity, rose at a 2.9% annual rate last quarter, up from 2.3% in the government’s initial estimate.
+Consumer spending, which accounts for about 70% of U.S. economic activity, rose at a 2.9% annual rate last quarter.
+That was up from 2.3% in the government’s initial estimate.
 Business investment expanded at a 7.5% rate, led by a 10.8% jump in investment in equipment.

 Thursday’s report reflected an economy that remains resilient despite the pressure of continued high interest rates.
 The state of the economy is weighing heavily on voters ahead of the November presidential election.
 Many Americans remain exasperated by high prices even though inflation has plummeted since peaking at a four-decade high in mid-2022.